logpai/log-survey/README.md

-We have merged this repo to [Awesome-log-analysis](https://github.com/logpai/awesome-log-analysis)
+We have merged this repo to [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) This repo will be closed soon.